ioccc-src/winner/2005/mikeash/README.md

 speaking, this entry takes advantage of C99 features, while speaking parenthetically.
 Best of all, it self-reproduces!

-John McCarthy might not of imagined it quite like this!  :-)
+John McCarthy might not have imagined it quite like this!  :-)

 [LISP]: https://en.wikipedia.org/wiki/Lisp_(programming_language)